Tustacas

 Preparation

-Step 1 : Place the corn flour maseca in a bowl and knead until you get a homogeneous dough.
+Step 1 : In a bowl, place the maseca flour and knead until a homogeneous dough is obtained.

 Step 2 : Add the cheese, cream, and lard, mixing well.

-Step 3 : It is important not to add too much water to prevent the mixture from becoming liquid.
+Step 3 : It’s important not to add too much water to prevent the mixture from becoming runny.

-Step 4 : In another step, grind the grated sweet bundle, panela, piloncillo, cinnamon, pepper, and clove until you get a powder.
+Step 4 : Next, grind the shredded sweetened condensed milk, panela, piloncillo, cinnamon, pepper, and clove until a powder forms.

 Step 5 : This mixture is used to decorate the tustacas, although it is optional.

-Step 6 : Once the dough and the grated sweet bundle are ready, take a portion of dough, approximately the size of a soup spoon, form a ball, and flatten it to create a circular tortilla.
+Step 6 : Once the dough and the sweetened condensed milk mixture are ready, take a portion of dough, roughly the size of a tablespoon, form a ball and flatten it to create a circular tortilla.

-Step 7 : Place the tortilla in a baking dish.
+Step 7 : Place the tortilla in an oven-safe dish.

-Step 8 : Sprinkle the tortilla with the grated sweet bundle and spices and bake at 350 degrees Celsius for about 45 minutes, until the tustacas are golden and crispy, with a delicious sweet and spicy flavor.
+Step 8 : Sprinkle the shredded sweetened condensed milk with spices on the tortilla and bake at 350°F (175°C) for about 45 minutes, until the tustacas are golden and crispy, with a delicious flavor of sweetness and spices.

 Step 9 : Once baked, the tustacas are ready to be enjoyed.